 Our Impact

-A growing body of peer-reviewed research offers encouraging evidence that fly fishing can be effective for reducing PTSD symptoms:
+A growing body of peer-reviewed research offers encouraging evidence that fly fishing can be effective for reducing symptoms of occupational stress:

 • In a pilot study involving 74 veterans, a 2-day fly-fishing retreat led to significant and sustained improvements in attentiveness, mood, anxiety/depression, somatic stress and sleep quality.
 Effects were observed even six weeks after the retreat.
 PubMed